 5. The Train Journey

-The train from Dandong to Pyongyang is a pure delight and in many a Pioneer’s opinion the only way to enter Korea.
+The train from Dandong to Pyongyang is a pure delight and in many a Pioneer’s opinion the only way to enter North Korea.
 Excitement builds as we exit Chinese customs and the train trundles over the Sino-Korean Friendship Bridge into Sinuiju station on the Korean side.
-When we’re through customs there sit back and enjoy the rural views, head to the dining car for a sit-down Korean meal (and a beer) and wait for the Pyongyang skyline to suddenly appear!
+Once we’re through customs, simply sit back, relax and enjoy the rural views of the country unseen to many.
+We recommend heading to the dining car for a sit-down Korean meal and wait for the Pyongyang skyline to slowly appear!

-What’s more, Ultra Budget tours are usually timed to coincide with festivals in the DPRK like Kim Il Sung Birthday or Victory Day, or with holidays in China like Spring Festival or Dragon Boat Festival, so they make the most of the holiday opportunities.
+What’s more, our Ultra Budget tours are usually timed to coincide with large national holidays and festivals in North Korea, or with holidays taking place in China (best time to avoid China for all expats), so we can help you make the most of your holiday opportunities.

-Without much time to play with, this tour absolutely packs in everything you would want.
-We see the main sights including the Mansudae Grand Statues, the Korean War Museum and the Juche Tower and we ride on the Pyongyang metro, visit a Pyongyang supermarket and head to the funfair.
+Without much time to play with, this tour absolutely packs in everything you would want you to see.
+You have the chance to explore all the main sights of the capital including the Mansudae Grand Statues, the Korean War Museum, the Juche Tower, ride on the Pyongyang metro, visit a Pyongyang supermarket and much more.
 We even grab a drink in a Pyongyang microbrewery and sample dinner in a range of local restaurants.

-If two nights isn’t enough for you then you can customize the tour however you want with our range of extensions.
-Add a day trip to the DMZ and Kaesong, head to Mt Myohyang or the seldom visited Haeju, or go for a beach trip in Wonsan.
+If two nights isn’t enough for you then you can customize the tour however you want with our range of tour extensions.
+Add a day trip to the DMZ and Kaesong, head to Mt Myohyang region, visited unexplored region of Haeju city, or head to the beach in Wonsan.
 You can even add a day to play a round of golf if that’s your thing.